nagriffith/Project-3-Group-8/doc/project3_desc.md

-# STAT GU4243/GR5243 Fall 2021 Applied Data Science
+## STAT GU4243/GR5243 Fall 2021 Applied Data Science

-## Project 3: Weakly supervised learning: label noise and correction
+### Project 3: Weakly supervised learning: label noise and correction

+In this project, we will carry out **model evaluation and selection** for predictive analytics on an imbalanced image data.
+As data scientists, we often need to **evaluate** different modeling/analysis strategies and decide what is the best.
+Such decisions need to be supported by sound evidence in the form of *model assessment, validation and comparison*.
+In addition, we also need to **communicate our decision and supporting evidence** clearly and convincingly in an accessible fashion.
-In this project, we will be dealing with a classification problem, where the training labels are not perfect.
+We will be dealing with a classification problem, where the training labels are not perfect.
 This is a common phenomenon in data science.
 Getting accurate ground true labels can be costly and time-consuming.
 Sometimes, it is even impossible.
 The weakly supervised learning is a subject that addresses the issue with imperfect labels.
 In particular, we are going to train a predictive model where label noises exist.

 ##### Dataset

-A noisy version of "CIFAR-10" dataset will be provided.
+A noisy version of "CIFAR-10" dataset will be provided (on piazza).
 The original CIFAR-10 dataset consists of 32x32 colour images in 10 classes.
 For this task, random noises have been added to original dataset and you only have access to a small subset of clean labels.
-In particular, we provide a training set with 50000 images in the directory `../data/images/` with:
+In particular, we provide a training set with 50,000 images in the directory `../data/images/` with:
 - noisy labels for all images provided in `../data/noisy_label.csv`;
-- clean labels for the first 10000 images provided in `../data/clean_labels.csv`.
+- clean labels for the first 10,000 images provided in `../data/clean_labels.csv`.

 See the starter code for more details on loading and visualizing the data.

 ##### Challenge

+Your client is interested in creating an mobile AI program that **accurately classifies the images**.
+The portability of this AI program (holding storage and memory cost) and the computational efficiency (test running time cost) are of great concern to your client.
+This translates to a balance between the complexity of variable/features/models used and the predictive performance.

 For this project, you are asked to build a predictive model for image classification using the imperfect dataset provided.
 A baseline logistic regression model that: